avaerichards/drug-likeness-adme-screener/README.md

 | Borderline compounds | 462 |
 | Lower-priority compounds | 617 |

-These results show that a substantial subset of the screened natural products falls within commonly used oral drug-likeness heuristics, while also revealing a meaningful fraction of compounds that may require deprioritization or later structural optimization.
+These results indicate that a substantial subset of the screened natural products falls within commonly used oral drug-likeness heuristics, while also highlighting compounds that may require deprioritization or later structural optimization.

 ## Repository Structure